 Ampeli Beach – Eleni Tressou

-On the northwest of Ano Meria, you can find Ampeli beach.
+On the northwest of Ano Meria, you can find Ampeli Beach.
 It is a rather small beach, with rocks and rich underwater scenery ideal for divers.
-Totally unorganized.
+Unorganized.

-Agios Georgios Beach in Folegandros with tamarisk tree and a house
+Agios Georgios Beach with tamarisk tree and a house in Folegandros Greece.

 Agios Georgios Beach